 - We can have a mode where the light passes without striking the core at all.

 - We can have a slightly higher mode which will travel with appropriate internal reflections.

-- We can have higher order modes, waves that are highly transverse to the axis of the waveguide, can reflect many times, in fact, due to increased reflections at peculiar angles, higher order modes can get completely lost inside the cable.
+- We can have higher order modes, waves that are highly transverse to the axis of the waveguide can reflect many times.
+In fact, due to increased reflections at unusual angles, higher order modes can get completely lost inside the cable.

 - Lower order modes are moderately transverse or even completely straight and hence fare better comparatively.

 - There are two types of multimode optical fibers: stepped index and graded index.

 The refractive index of the core is uniform throughout the cable.